 Section around the mast step

 The side of the floor beam got 8 layers and some more stripes to bond it to the hull.
-We used a bonocell piece wrapped in plastic foil as a backing plate while laying the glass.
+We used a bonocell piece wrapped in plastic foil as a backing plate while laying the glass on the open area of the floor beam.
 Epoxy doesn't stick to plastic foil, so the backing could be easily removed after it cured.

 4 layers on the sides and 4-6 more layers on the floor beam attachments